CacTt4ck/EasyFoodManaging/README.md

 4. Push to the branch (git push origin feature/AmazingFeature).
 5. Open a Pull Request.

+## 🛣️ Roadmap

+- See the [Roadmap](https://github.com/users/CacTt4ck/projects/1) for a list of proposed features.
+- See the [open issues](https://github.com/CacTt4ck/EasyFoodManaging/issues) for a list of issues.

 ## 📝 License
 Distributed under the MIT License.
 See LICENSE for more information.